 My husband looks at me like it’s not his first time trying to get my attention.
 “I think we have enough Halloween stuff.”

-I can’t possibly figure out what inspired this excerpt.
+I can’t possibly figure out what inspired this example about how to show thoughts in writing.
 Certainly not a trip to Target over the weekend. 😉 But here we can see the train of thought interrupted in action, rather than narration.
 It would be superfluous to also include description of how I’m brought out of my thoughts, for example:

 I’ve never done anything Pinterest-worthy in my life.
 How about this cauldron bowl for all the–